-Is There a Connection Between Acid Reflux and Stress?
+Is There a Connection ?

 Acid reflux and stress do have some connection as claimed by several studies.
 The connection though, may not be as direct as we initially thought.
 Several studies have presented various interpretations as to how one relates to the other.
 To better understand the association, read the report below.